stdlib-js/google-summer-of-code/README.md

 ### Project Ideas

 Before working on your GSoC application, please review our [list of ideas][stdlib-gsoc-ideas] to see if you find a project which excites you.
-The list of existing ideas is provided to serve as inspiration and to indicate what directions may be good for [stdlib][stdlib].
+The list of existing ideas is provided to serve as inspiration and to indicate which directions may be good for [stdlib][stdlib].

 If you do find an existing idea that you'd like to pursue, please be sure to contact us over [Gitter][stdlib-gitter] to discuss it first! **Always be sure to ask about these ideas prior to working on application in order to get the latest information about what is already implemented and what exactly must be done.**